AleksanderGrieger/MERN-MeskaConnector/README.md

 # MERN-MeskaConnector

 MeskaConnector is my first MERN project and first contact with React.
-It's a web app that helps to communicate between small group of friends.
-It was realy satysfying to make something lakie this in new technology and I'm looking forward for some new React/MERN projects.
+It's a web app that helps to communicate people that interests in programming.
+It was really satisfying to make something lake this in new technology, and I'm looking forward to some new React/MERN projects.

 ## Setup